Society for Science: 20th century

 The popularization of science began to see its boom after WWI with many new scientific advancements.
 Many of the advancements "airplanes, radio, and the appreciation of sanitation and immunization, snatching of nitrogen from the air, the chemical revolution and a score of other scientific achievements."
 Between World War I and World War II, Science Service sponsored Science Clubs of America, founded by Watson Davis.
 It was a national organization to popularize science among amateur scientists.
 High school science clubs were encouraged to join.

 Between 1930s and 1940s there was a boom in states starting Junior Academies, science clubs, and youth science education, and many organization that wanted to push science education.
 These academies, clubs, and general science education relied on the support of larger organization like Society for Science to aid in getting materials for educating the youth in the field of science.
 These organization used these clubs to seek out students who were talented in science and wanted to make sure they were getting educated well in the sciences.
 It also gave youth a place to present on science projects they were working on so they could display their knowledge, and would allow students to receive input from professionals.
 The focused tended to be on student work, seeing this as the reward itself.
 Some states did offer cash prizes, trinkets, certificates, trips, and honorary memberships into American Association for the Advancement of Science.
 There was an effort to add a real-world element and a well-rounded education experience where possible, like field trips to places like museums, universities, and industrial plants to see how sciences was being used in practical settings.
 From 1940 through 1989, Science Service sponsored the Things of Science Club.
-Subscribers received a monthly box containing some kind or material or artifact, along with an pamphlet describing experiments that could be done with it.
+Subscribers received a monthly box containing some kind or material or artifact, along with a pamphlet describing experiments that could be done with it.
 Sometimes the kits contained parts that could be assembled into a scientific instrument.